greyhoundforty/COSTooling/WinDuplicati.md

 ![Test Connection](http://i.imgur.com/UvjRyle.png)

-On this page you will select the files and/or the directories you would like to backup to Cloud Object Storage.
+On this page you will select the files and/or the directories you would like to backup to Cloud Object Storage (S3).
 The configuration supports filtering and the ability to exlude certain files based on specific attributes.
 When you have selected the files/directories to backup click Next to set your backup schedule.

 ![Choose Files and Directories to backup](http://i.imgur.com/nUcK0b6.png)